sts10/compound-passphrase-list-safety-checker/readme.markdown

 Re: compoundings: I found 2,661 compound words (see: `scrap-lists-of-compound-words-and-components/agile_double_bad_words.txt`), made up of 1,511 unique bad single words (see: `scrap-lists-of-compound-words-and-components/agile_single_bad_words.txt`).
 The tool was able to remove only 498 words to make compoundings impossible.

+The tool also found 2,111 problematic overlaps in the 1Password list, and marked 2,111 words for removal.

-When adding the words removed to prevent problematic overlaps, the tool ended up removing 2,225 words from the Agile list.
+All told, the tool removed 2,225 unique words from the 1Password list to make a new, compound-safe list.
 The compound-safe version of the Agile list has 16,103 words and a copy of the list is located at `word_lists/agile_words-compound-safe.txt`.
+With 16,103, each word from this list would add about 13.98 bits of entropy to a passphrase, compared to the original 1Password list, which adds about 14.2 bits.

 NOTE: 1Password's software, as far as I know, does NOT allow users to generate random passphrase without punctuation between words.
 Users _must_ choose to separate words with a period, hyphen, space, comma, or underscore.
 So these findings do NOT constitute a security issue with 1Password.